Papers

 6. Implementation and Computation

-Subsequent regression employs standard panel econometrics with firm/time or firm/quarter fixed effects, robust standard errors, and standard hypothesis testing on interaction terms.
+The computation of LAP in LLMs is operationalized by extracting log-probabilities for prompt tokens, sorting probabilities, and conducting the geometric mean over the lowest dd1.
+For example: dd3 Subsequent regression employs standard panel econometrics with firm/time or firm/quarter fixed effects, robust standard errors, and standard hypothesis testing on interaction terms.
 The approach is model-agnostic and applies generally across domains in which prompt memorization detection is critical (Gao et al., 29 Dec 2025).

 7. Interpretation and Theoretical Significance

-In the AWGN estimation framework, lookahead propensity pd(γ)p_d(\gamma) quantifies the intrinsic memory structure of the process and how rapidly additional information from the “future” enhances estimation fidelity.
+In the AWGN estimation framework, lookahead propensity dd2 quantifies the intrinsic memory structure of the process and how rapidly additional information from the “future” enhances estimation fidelity.
 Its exponential decay in Markovian settings, or slower decay for broader spectra, yields a precise metric for the diminishing returns of enlarged observation windows.
 In LLM evaluation, LAP translates this notion to a testable, practical statistic for quantifying and detecting undesirable forecast contamination caused by pretraining memorization.
 Both uses reinforce LAP as an essential modality for evaluating the trade-off between accessible information and achievable accuracy, and for protecting the integrity of statistical learning and inference (Venkat et al., 2013, Gao et al., 29 Dec 2025).

 Definition Search Book Streamline Icon: https://streamlinehq.com